xiaozhibin/Assignment2/readme.md

 ###3.
 Design of the Network Visualization
 + When focus on a node ,its name will be showed.
-+ 'When darg one node, then its relevant nodes and links will be emphasized by changing colors'.
++ `When darg one node, then its relevant nodes and links will be emphasized by changing colors`.
-+ 'When the mouse move over an area, the related area will be enlarged(just like watch throgh the fisheye)'.
++ `When the mouse move over an area, the related area will be enlarged(just like watch throgh the fisheye)`.
 + Different colors of the nodes show the different group of each person.